-Update the provincial regulation that guides the collection and use of Education Development Charges (EDCs).
+- 4. Update the provincial regulation that guides the collection and use of Education

+Development Charges (EDCs).
 This provincial regulation is outdated and we urge you to update it such that developers contribute to the local publicly funded school infrastructure from which they ultimately profit.
 We look forward to a time when developers, who clearly profit from choosing to build in communities with "good local publicly funded schools" and "good transit", are contributing to the public school infrastructure from which they profit.
+Hundreds of millions of dollars are being left on the table with the current outdated provincial regulation preventing many school boards from collecting EDCs. - 5.
+Release annual updates on school disrepair data.
+In 2016, the provincial government began releasing disrepair data on a school-by-school basis for the general public to see.
+In November 2017, the provincial government updated that disrepair data.
+In order to measure the outcome of provincial funding for school infrastructure, your government must continue to collect and publicly release disrepair data for every publicly funded school in Ontario.
+Furthermore, we urge your government to: - Release disrepair data by school board and by riding - Begin collecting and releasing disrepair data for all portables on school sites.